Skip Navigation

 Vlad Vallejo

-7 Bible, 6-8 Social Studies; Band and Chorus Electives M.S.
-Music Education (Bob Jones University&#x
+7 Bible, Music, Band and Chorus Electives M.S.
+Music Education (Bob Jones University)

 • Profile Photo